Saving on Pet Costs in Spain

 There are plenty of associations in Spain that are looking for homes for animals.
 Check for one near where you live (Google “animales abandonados” and your area).

-Amazon Spain Supermarket.
-With a large choice of items, Amazon is a good option for buying pet food online.
-Signing up for Amazon Premium is only 19.95€ year (see our post for more info) to get free delivery.
+Amazon Pet Department.
+With a large choice of items, Amazon is a good option for finding anything you could need for your pet.
+Sign up for Amazon Premium (see our post for more info) to get free delivery.

 Kiwoko: Sign up for the newsletter for info about discounts and flash sales.
-Delivery is free for orders over 39€ but they only cover mainland Spain.
-Deliveries take up to 4 days to prepare and another 2 to send.
+Delivery is free for orders over 39€, but only for mainland Spain.
 Added benefits are available for members of their club “Mundo Kiwoko”